swiftlang/swift-evolution/proposals/NNNN-noncopyable-generics.md

 In order to broaden the utility of noncopyable types in the language, we need a consistent and sound way to relax the fundamental assumption of copyability that permeates Swift's generics system.

-**Note**: The adoption of noncopyable generics in the standard library will be covered in a follow-on proposal.

 ## Proposed Solution